typicalGtaTG/proxmox-vzbackup-rclone/README.md

 ## Rehydrate (restore) old backups

 At some point, it'll be very likely that you'll need to pull old backups from your rclone remote that have been removed from the local proxmox server.
-This can be done by passing the `rehydrate` parameter to the vzbackup-rclone.sh script:
+This can be done by passing the `rehydrate` parameter to the backup-rclone.sh script:
-`$ ~/proxmox-vzbackup-rclone/vzbackup-rclone.sh rehydrate`
+`$ ~/proxmox-backup-rclone/vzbackup-rclone.sh rehydrate YYYY-MM-24`
 ```
 Please enter the date you want to rehydrate in the following format: YYYY/MM/DD
 For example, today would be: 2020/06/02